mesmerizedchild/mch-carousel/README.md

 ## Browser support
 As a rule of thumb, MCh Carousel will work on any browser supported by jQuery 2.1.4 [see [https://jquery.com/browser-support/](https://jquery.com/browser-support/) for more information].
 See the [list of supported browsers](docs/supported-browsers.html) for more information.
-It has been tested successfully on the latest versions [as of August 2015] of:
+It has been tested successfully on the latest versions [as of September 2015] of:
 * Google Chrome [Windows 7, Windows 10, Mac OS X Yosemite, Ubuntu 14.02 and Android]
 * Mozilla Firefox [Windows 7, Windows 10, Mac OS X Yosemite, Ubuntu 14.02 and Android]
 * Internet Explorer [Windows 7 and Windows 10]